algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/technical/TechnicalSpecifications.md

 ## Security

-The website is a login and cookie free website that does not store any personal data of the users.
+The website is a login and cookie-free website that does not store any personal data of the users.
-Moreover the website does not use any third-party services that would require the collection of personal data.
+Moreover, the website does not use any third-party services that would require the collection of personal data.
-As such the website adheres to the GDPR regulations.
+As such the website adheres to the GDPR.

 ---

 ## Performance

-The website has to be performant and responsive to ensure a smooth users experience.
+The website has to be performant and responsive to ensure a smooth user experience.
 As such we have the following pre-requisites:

-- The **search queries** should be kept under 1 seconds,
+- The **search queries** should be kept under 1 second,
-- the **recomandation results** should be displayed under 1 seconds.
+- the **recommendation results** should be displayed under 1 second.

-To achieve this, we have implemented the different stategies as described below.
+To achieve this, we have implemented the different strategies as described below.

 ### Optimization

-To ensure a smooth and responsive users experience, the following performance optimization techniques have been applied:
+To ensure a smooth and responsive user experience, the following performance optimization techniques have been applied:

 - **Lazy Loading**: Resources such as images and scripts are loaded only when needed to reduce initial load time.
 - **Caching**: Frequently accessed data is cached on both the client and server sides to minimize database queries and improve response times.